 “I don’t know why I do this,” she groaned to her friend.

-I don’t listen to other people’s conversations but sometimes it happens.
+I don’t usually listen to other people’s conversations but sometimes it happens.
 I mean really, is it my fault that the only unoccupied table happened to be the one next to them?
 Anyway, interestingly enough, they then started discussing her recent trip to visit her family and how she felt that they’d almost completely ignored her the entire time.
-She’d travelled a long way to visit them and in return they’d left her at home to watch tv while they went out.
+She’d traveled a long way to visit them and in return they’d left her at home to watch tv while they went out.
 It had been devastatingly hurtful to her.

 “Bingo,” I thought.
 “Her past is haunting her future.
 That’s most likely why she’s having relationship problems.”
 My guess is that she feels her family doesn’t value her so how could anyone else think she’s wonderful when they don’t?
 Rejection by family is especially hard because that is the one relationship you tend to believe is unconditional.
-A hundred people could tell you, "you are the most incredible person in the world" but it is that one rejection by a family member that you will hold on to for your self image.
+A hundred people could tell you, "You are the most incredible person in the world" but it's that one rejection by a family member that you'll hold on to for your self image.
 You end up subconsciously thinking it’s better to push others away before they discover that terrible secret that only your family knows.
 That you’re not worth it.
 Of course this isn’t true but once the ideas are formed in your mind it’s difficult to move beyond them.

 Just like in the above example, her parents’ behaviour didn’t have anything to do with her.
 It was about them.
 They were doing what they thought was the right thing to do.
 Just like in whatever you do, you do it because you think it’s the correct decision at that moment.
 Later on, you might think it wasn’t the best choice, but at that particular point in time, it was what you thought was the best action to take.
 You were doing your best in the situation with whatever knowledge you had at the time.
 This is what everyone does.

 Let me confess a secret here.
 I used to feel that I just wasn’t “good enough” because my parents didn’t always have a lot of time for me when I was a child.
 As I reveal in “How to Be Good Enough or What I Learned From Barney the Dog”, it was simply a matter of looking at the situation from a different perspective that enabled me to finally move beyond that destructive self image.
-Do you honestly wish them well?

-Once you’re able to forgive you will also probably find that you have been provided a great gift of knowledge.
+Once you’re able to forgive you'll probably also discover that you've been provided a great gift of knowledge.
 You will have learnt something in that experience that you can use to become a stronger or better person.
 Something good can come out of that negative situation and you can truly become grateful for the experience.
 As I talked about in my article “The Game of Opposites – How to Instantly Deal With Frustration” every situation has no meaning until you give it one.
 It can be “good” or it can be “bad” and the only person that gets to decide that is you.
 If you decide to choose “good” then it changes your whole focus to one of being positive and this opens your mind to new opportunities.
 You’ll start using your experiences as stepping stones to achieving what you really want.
 Otherwise those past experiences will forever hinder you and you will continue to have resistance to certain things in your life.
 This will make it difficult to get what you want and it can even prevent you from moving towards those desires.

 Forgiveness is the first step in changing your thoughts which will end up completely changing yourself and your entire life.
 It will be at that moment, that you will suddenly be free.
 It’ll feel like this huge weight has suddenly been lifted off of you.
-The alternative if you insist on holding on to those past resentments, will be as this quote by Malachy McCourt reveals, “resentment is like taking poison and waiting for the other person to die.”
+The alternative if you insist on holding on to those past resentments, will be as this quote by Malachy McCourt reveals, “Resentment is like taking poison and waiting for the other person to die.”
 It’s absolutely your choice.
 Forgive, be grateful, and move on.
 It’s the only way to be truly free and to become the complete and whole beautiful soul you were meant to be.
 You can do it.